aetia-ang/README.md/README.md

 #  🤍 A few things about me... 🤍

   - drawing everyday ✩
-  - fountain & gel pens are a must
+  - oatmeal cookies <3
-  - fave color is pink
+  // fave color: 🌸 pink 🌸
-  - current fave song: Energetic by Wanna One
+  - fave song: Energetic by Wanna One ♪
   - love 80's, 90's, and 00's music!!
   - gifs are golden